jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

 refactor: make it better
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* I add another test for getting the minutes portion
+* I add another test for getting the minutes

   .. code-block:: python